-In addressing educational and workforce demands, EBE-driven mental health training is particularly effective, as EBEs are best placed to inform and lead engaged discussion on mental illness, services and recovery (Byrne, Happell, Welch, & Moxham, 2013; Happell et al., 2017; Poreddi, Gandhi, Thimmaiah, & Bm, 2016).
-It is an increase in EBE contributing to nursing education (Felton, Cook, & Anthony, 2018; Happell et al., 2015; McCann, Moxham, Usher, Crookes, & Farrell, 2009), however this involvement is often ad hoc, minimal and often restricted to the telling of story.
-To facilitate critical analysis by students, EBE's ideally hold roles within nursing education that extends to the development, implementation and evaluation of the education (Horgan et al., 2018).
-Both quantitative and qualitative studies, suggest that nursing education centred on EBE content and delivery may effect positive changes in nursing students' attitudes and beliefs in relation to people with mental health difficulties (Happell et al., 2017).
+In addressing educational and workforce demands, EBE-driven mental health training is particularly effective, as EBEs are best placed to inform and lead engaged discussion on mental illness, services and recovery [9, 10, 11].
+It is an increase in EBE contributing to nursing education [12, 13, 14].
+However, this involvement is often ad hoc, minimal and often restricted to the telling of story.
+To facilitate critical analysis by students, EBE's ideally hold roles within nursing education that extends to the development, implementation and evaluation of the education [15].
+Both quantitative and qualitative studies, suggest that nursing education centred on EBE content and delivery may effect positive changes in nursing students' attitudes and beliefs in relation to people with mental health difficulties [9].